 The government of Mexico has been a prominent client, particularly in NAFTA-related matters.
 At their previous firms, members of the group have also had experience defending Turkey and South Africa and representing private investors in claims against Argentina, Yemen and Georgia.

-Private clients who have used the firm on arbitration matters include United Technologies Aerospace Systems, a subsidiary of American multinational conglomerate United Technologies Corporation; HS Orka, a subsidiary of renewable energy group Alterra Power; United Technologies Corporation; engineering firm SNC Lavalin; Arbutus Biopharma; and Lumina Copper.
+Private clients include United Technologies Corporation; renewable energy group Alterra Power; SNC Lavalin; Arbutus Biopharma; and Lumina Copper.

 In 2017, the firm secured a victory on behalf of an Icelandic geothermal power producer in an Iceland-seated Stockholm Chamber of Commerce arbitration with the proponent of a potential new aluminium smelter in Iceland.

-In the following year it secured a favourable settlement for South American and Canadian clients in a dispute over the construction of a mine in Central America, with several hundred millions of US dollars in dispute.
+It has secured a favourable settlement for South American and Canadian clients in a dispute over the construction of a mine in Central America, with several hundred million US dollars in dispute.

-On the investment treaty side, Mexico has once again turned to the firm to seek the set-aside of a partial award on jurisdiction before the Ontario Superior Court of Justice, in a NAFTA claim initiated by a casino owner over Mexico’s alleged legislative actions that deprived the claimant of its investments.
-The claim in the arbitration is worth more than US$100 million.
+Mexico has turned to BLG to challenge a NAFTA award on jurisdiction before the Ontario courts.
+The award favours a casino owner seeking more than US$100 million over legislative actions that allegedly deprived the claimant of its investments.

-The Calgary office continues to act for Geophysical Service Inc in a potential US$2.6 billion NAFTA claim against Canada relating to the handling of proprietary seismic data.
+The firm’s Calgary office is advising Geophysical Service Inc in a potential US$2.6 billion NAFTA claim against Canada relating to the handling of proprietary seismic data.
 The notice of arbitration was issued in April 2019.